ppetrovtv/pine_script_docs/source/Strategies.rst

 You may think that this is a reverse strategy since pyramiding is not allowed, but in fact both order will get filled because they are market order, what means they are to be executed immediately at current price.
-The second order doesn’t get cancelled because both are filled almost at the same moment and the system doesn’t have time to process first order fill and cancel the second one before it gets executed.
+The second order doesn't get cancelled because both are filled almost at the same moment and the system doesn't have time to process first order fill and cancel the second one before it gets executed.
 The same would happen if these were price orders with same or similar prices.
 Strategy places all orders (which are allowed according to market position, etc).